 Through this multi-tiered, multi-year Teaming With Tanzania mission campaign, individuals, small groups, local churches, and districts within the Alabama-West Florida Annual Conference are encouraged to get involved and partner with the people of Tanzania.
 In addition to a relational ministry partnership, three areas of support are available, as seen in the videos below.
 For more details, visit How to Participate.

 As the Gospel continues to spread in Tanzania and new United Methodist churches are established, church buildings are needed to support these congregations.
 By supporting the construction of a church building, you are helping provide a place for the people of Tanzania to worship and promoting evangelism around the world.
 The cost of church building projects range from $25,000 for a smaller village church to $50,000 for a larger town church.
 This cost includes the land purchase, church construction, and a parsonage.
+See the VBS materials for ways your children can be involved.

 Located in the Mwanza Region of northern Tanzania, Wesley College is a United Methodist related institution that offers programs in theology and adult education.
 By sponsoring student scholarships, providing technology and resource needs, and helping with capital for future development you are supporting the training and education of current and future leaders in Tanzania, and promoting ministry that is long-term and self-sustaining.